gohugoio/hugo/content/en/getting-started/configuration.md

 **Default value:**  ""

 A language tag as defined by [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646).
+This value is used to populate:

-The internal [RSS template](https://github.com/gohugoio/hugo/blob/master/tpl/tplimpl/embedded/templates/_default/rss.xml) populates its `<language>` element with this value.
-The value is not used elsewhere.
+- The `<language>` element in the internal [RSS template](https://github.com/gohugoio/hugo/blob/master/tpl/tplimpl/embedded/templates/_default/rss.xml)
+- The `lang` attribute of the `<html>` element in the internal [alias template](https://github.com/gohugoio/hugo/blob/master/tpl/tplimpl/embedded/templates/alias.html)

 ### languages